apache/flink-web/contributing/reviewing-prs.md

 ----

-### 4. Does the Implementation Follow the Right Overall Approach/Architecture?
+### 4. Does the Implementation Follow the Agreed Upon Overall Approach/Architecture?

-Is this the best approach to implement the fix or feature, or are there other approaches that would be easier, more robust, or more maintainable?
+In this step, we check if a contribution folllows the agreed upon approach from the previous discussion in Jira or the mailing lists.

 This question should be answerable from the Pull Request description (or the linked Jira) as much as possible.

 We recommend to check this before diving into the details of commenting on individual parts of the change.